top of page

 Wrong!!

-The last couple of years have seen me go back to school on how to truly listen and understand her.
-Think a graduate level course.
+The few years have seen me go back to school on how to truly listen and understand her.
+Think of a graduate level course.
 The bottom line: I’ve enrolled!

 “No one is there”